norvig/paip-lisp/docs/chapter10.md

     (setf (gethash y car-table) (cons x y)))))
 ```

-`ucons`, unlike `cons`, is a true function: it will always return the same value, given the same arguments, where "same" is measured by eq.
+`ucons`, unlike `cons`, is a true function: it will always return the same value, given the same arguments, where "same" is measured by `eq`.
-However, if `ucons` is given arguments that are equal but not eq, it will not return a unique result.
+However, if `ucons` is given arguments that are `equal` but not `eq`, it will not return a unique result.
-For that we need the function unique.
+For that we need the function `unique`.
 It has the property that `(unique x)` is eq to `(unique y)` whenever `x` and `y` are equal.
 `unique` uses a hash table for atoms in addition to the double hash table for conses.
 This is necessary because strings and arrays can be equal without being eq.